Skip to main content

 • Monday through Friday 8:00 am to 5:00 pm EST. Closed on all State and major holidays.

-Most Medicaid beneficiaries are enrolled in a Medicaid Health Plan.
-After enrolling in CHAMPS, doulas wishing to provide services to Medicaid Health Plan members must become credentialed with each Medicaid Health Plan in the doula’s geographic service area.
+• Most Medicaid beneficiaries are enrolled in a Medicaid Health Plan (MHP).
+After enrolling in CHAMPS, doulas wishing to provide services to clients enrolled in a MHP must become contracted with some of or all of the MHPs in the doula’s geographic service area.

-Visit our Resources for Doulas page for billing information, guides, webinars & more.
+Please visit the Resources for Doulas section for billing information, guides, webinars & more.